nistvan86/esphome-q7rf/readme.md

 In order to make the receiver recognize the transmitter, we need to execute the pairing process.

 Go to Home Assistant's _Developer tools_ → _Services_ and select the service `esphome.<NODE_NAME>_q7rf_pair`.
 Press and hold the M/A button on the receiver until it starts flashing green.
 Now press _Call service_ in the _Services_ page.
+ESPHome log will show a similar output:

+    [I][q7rf.switch:x]: Enqueued pairing.
+    [D][q7rf.switch:x]: Handling prioritized message.
+    [D][q7rf.switch:x]: Sent message: PAIR

 The receiver should stop flashing, and the pairing is now complete.
-The receiver should react now if you try toggling the associated Home Assistant UI switch.
+Test if the associated Home Assistant switch controls the furnace correctly by manually toggling it.

-If you wish to reset and use your original wireless thermostat, once again set the receiver into learning mode with the M/A button, then hold the SET + DAY button on your wireless thermostat until the blinking stops.
-The receiver only listens to the device currently paired.

 ## Usage example

 You can configure Home Assistant's [generic thermostat](https://www.home-assistant.io/integrations/generic_thermostat/) to control the furnace (use the new switch as the `heater`).

+## Q&A

+**How can I revert back to the bundled wireless thermostat?**

+Set the receiver into learning mode with the M/A button, then hold the SET + DAY button on your wireless thermostat until the blinking stops.

+**Can I use this simultaneously with the wireless thermostat the receiver came with?**

+No. Both transmitters should have their own device IDs.
+The receiver only listens to the currently paired device.
+Even if you manage to clone the wireless thermostat's ID, transmitters will not know about each other and switch the furnace in a hectic way (especially with the message repeating in place).

+Since the CC1101 is a transreceiver it would be possible to extend this project to allow pairing the wireless thermostat to this ESPHome component (using a separate device ID pair), then listen and forward it's messages.
+In my opinion the protocol is too limited to do anything useful with the original thermostat in a home automation environment: no temperature or scheduling is transmitted, only on/off signal is sent.
+It's better to replace it completely.

 ## Resources